-The Jewish community of North America is facing a crisis of major proportions.
-Large numbers of Jews have lost interest in Jewish values, ideals, and behavior, and there are many who no longer believe that Judaism has a role to play in their search for personal fulfillment and communality.
-This has grave implications, not only for the richness of Jewish life, but for the very continuity of a large segment of the Jewish people.
+The Jewish community in North Americs is funding a crisis of major proportions.
+Large numbers of Jews have lost interest in Jewish values, ideals and behavior, and there are many who no longar believe that Judaism has a role to play in their search for personal fulfillment and communality.
+This has grave implications, not only for the richness of Jewish life, but for the very continuity of a large segement of the Jewish people.
 Over the last several decades, intermarriage between Jews and non-Jews has risen dramatically, and a major proportion of children of such marriages no longer identify themselves as Jews.

-It is clear that there is a core of deeply committed Jews whose very way of life ensures meaningful Jewish continuity from generation to generation.
-However, there is a much larger segment of the Jewish population which is finding it increasingly difficult to define its future in terms of Jewish values and behavior.
+It is clear that there is a core of deeply committed Jewa whose vary way of life ensures meaningful Jewish continuity from generation to encounter.
+However, there is a minima larger megazit of the Jewish population which is finding it increasingly difficult to define its future in terms of Jewish values and behavior.
 The responsibility for developing Jewish identity and instilling a commitment to Judaism for this population now rests primarily with education.

 The Jews of North America have built an extensive and diverse system of education that takes place in many formal and informal settings.
-Outstanding educators who are excellent teachers and role models for young people and adults can be found throughout North America in classrooms and community centers, on educational trips to Israel, and in summer camps.
-However, the system of Jewish education is plagued by many problems, and because of its inadequacies it is failing to engage the minds of a critical segment of the Jewish population who have no other way of experiencing the beauty and richness of Jewish life.
+Outstanding educators who are excellent teachers and role models for young people and adults, can be found throughout North America in alacareens and community (infert, Am admentional trips to Israel and in summer camps.
+However, the system of Jewish education is plagued by many problems, and because of its inadequacies it is failing to engage the minds of a critical segment of the Jewish population, who have no other way of experiencing the beauty and richness of Jewish life.

-Careful study of the current state of Jewish education reveals that much of the system, in its various forms and settings, is beset by these problems - sporadic participation; deficiencies in educational content; an underdeveloped profession of Jewish education; inadequate community support; the absence of a research function to monitor results, allocate resources, and plan improvements.
+Geneful study of the current state of Jewish education reveals that the whole system, im all its forms and settings, is baset by five problems -- sporadic participation; deficiencies in educational content; an underdeveloped profession of Jewish education; inadaquate community support; and the absence of a research function to monitor results, allocate resources, and plan improvements.

-Recent developments throughout the continent indicate that a climate exists today for bringing about major improvements.
-However, a massive program will have to be undertaken in order to revitalize Jewish education so that it is capable of performing a pivotal role in the meaningful continuity of the Jewish people.
-It was to achieve this goal that the Commission on Jewish Education in North America was established.
+Recent developments throughout the continent, indicate that a climate exists today for bringing about major improvements.
+However, a massive program will have to be undertaken in order to revit talice Jewish education so that it is apable of performing a pivotal role in the meaningful continuity of the JevishhpaophopleTet was to achieve this goal that the Communication on Jevishheddesetion in North America was established.

-After analyzing the problems, the Commission decided to focus its effort on the two building blocks upon which the entire system rests - developing the profession of Jewish education and mobilizing community support to meet the needs and goals of Jewish education.
+After enelyzing the problems, the commission matticed ad corocurpant it rests -- developing the profession of Jewish education, and mobilising community support to mast the needs and goals of Jewish education.
 In order to secure these essential building blocks, a blueprint for the future consisting of a series of concrete steps was worked out by the Commission.
-The plan includes both short- and long-range elements, and implementation can begin immediately with initial funding already provided.
+The plan includes both short and long-range elements, and implementation can begin immediately with initial funding already provided.

-The core of the Commission's plan is to infuse Jewish education with a new vitality by recruiting large numbers of talented and dedicated educators.
-These educators need to work in a congenial environment, sustained by a Jewish community that recognizes Jewish education as the most effective means for perpetuating Jewish identity and creating a commitment to Jewish values and behavior.
+The core of the Commission's plan is to infuse Jewish education with a new vitality by recruiting large numbers of talented, dedicated and well-trained educators.
+These educators need to work in a congenial environment, sustained by a Jewish community that recognises Jewish education as the most effective means for perpetuating Jewish identity and creating a commitment to Jewish values and behavior.